scaleway/serverless-scaleway-functions/README.md

       - func2.scaleway.com
 ```

-**Note** As your domain must have a record to your function hostname, you should deploy your function once to read it's hostname.
+**Note** As your domain must have a record to your function hostname, you should deploy your function once to read its hostname.
-Custom Domains confugurations will be available after the frist deploy.
+Custom Domains configurations will be available after the first deploy.

 **Note:** Serverless Framework will consider the configuration file as the source of truth.

-If you create a domain with other tools (Scaleway's Console, CLI or API) you may refer created domain into your serverless
+If you create a domain with other tools (Scaleway's Console, CLI or API) you must refer created domain into your serverless
 configuration file.
 Otherwise it will be deleted as Serverless Framework will give the priority to its configuration.

 ### Managing containers

 **Requirements:** You need to have Docker installed to be able to build and push your image to your Scaleway registry.